thegetty/quire/README.md

 ## About Quire

 Developed by Getty, Quire is a digital publishing tool that can create dynamic publications in a variety of formats, including web, print, and e-book.
-Quire is an ideal tool for anyone seeking to publish beautiful, scholarly digital books optimized for visual imagery and designed to ensure their content is widely accessible and stable.
+Quire is an ideal tool for publishing beautiful, scholarly digital books optimized for visual imagery and designed to ensure publication content is widely accessible and stable.

 Quire is open source and free to use.
 View Quire's [3-clause BSD open source license](https://github.com/thegetty/quire/blob/main/LICENSE).